bigchaindb/site/_src/styleguide.md

 ## Typography

-The main branding typeface is **Noto Sans Regular**, used for all headings and buttons.
-Noto Sans is open source and free to download and use.
+The main branding typeface is **Nunito**, used for all text.
+Nunito is open source and free to download and use.

-<a class="btn btn-secondary btn-sm" href="http://www.google.com/get/noto/#sans-lgc">Download Noto Sans</a>
+<a class="btn btn-primary" href="https://www.fontsquirrel.com/fonts/nunito">Download Nunito</a>

-For body copy we're using the system installed font **Avenir Next** on Mac OS X & iOS and **Arial** on Windows.
-Linux will just use the default sans-serif typeface, e.g. on Ubuntu this should be **Bitstream Vera Sans**.

 ### Body Copy